Skip to main content

 Who we work with

-The taskforce will work with women, communities, health services, and peak and industrial bodies to ensure women have choices and access to high quality maternity care.
-The initial focus will be on maternity care in rural and regional areas.
+The taskforce consulted with women, communities, health services, and peak and industrial bodies to ensure women have choices and access to high quality maternity care.
+The initial focus was on maternity care in rural and regional areas.

 Why this is important

 Victoria's maternity and newborn services are among the safest and highest quality in the world.
-The taskforce will look at ways to further strengthen this.
+The taskforce looked at ways to further strengthen this.

 A more connected system ensures that: